Ganapathivarma07/Data-virtualization-with-Azure-SQL-Managed-Instance-Preview-/README.md

 -->
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FGanapathivarma07%2FLRS-Migration-AzureSQLMI%2Fmaster%2Ftemplate.json)

 ## Deploying an ARM Template using the Azure portal

 - Visit https://portal.azure.com

-- Allow 30 minutes for the deployment to complete
+- Allow all the resources in the deployment to complete
+- Create Azure blob storage or Data lake gen2 containter
+- Copy the postalcodes.parquet & populatio.csv dataset to Azure Blob storage
+- To access a private location, use a Shared Access Signature (SAS) with proper access permissions and validity period to authenticate to the storage account.

 ## Azure services and related products